Content warning: This article contains graphic descriptions of rape and sexual assault.

 An ongoing Toronto Star investigation has detailed allegations against Ghomeshi from 15 women, but only three came forward to the police.
 During the trial, which began on February 1, the three women testified to instances of Ghomeshi’s violence, which they claimed had come without warning or consent.
 One woman testified that Ghomeshi had yanked her hair forcefully and punched her in the head multiple times.
 Another stated that he had choked her, pushed her up against the wall, and slapped her three times.
 The third woman said that he had choked her.
 With Ontario Court Justice William Horkins claiming that “it is impossible for the Court to have sufficient faith in the reliability or sincerity of these complainants,” it’s hard not to see reflections of Cassandra, the ‘liar.’

-The aftermath of the trial has sparked public outcry and an outpouring of sympathy, as well as outrage at the failure of the criminal justice system to treat survivors fairly.
+The aftermath of the trial has sparked public outcry and an outpouring of sympathy, as well as outrage.
 The case resonated with women across Canada.
 Its ripples were felt on a national level, they were felt here at McGill – where a demonstration in support of survivors was held last Thursday – and I felt them in my own personal life.
 As this widespread rippling effect makes clear, the ramifications of our culture of silence extend beyond highly publicized cases.
 Upon reflection, I found that they were also echoed in both my friends’ and my own experiences.

 Layers of silence